Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Introduction

 \subsection{$L^2$ Hardy inequality}

-Notice that the inequality \eqref{eq:Fefferman_Phong generalized} is, for potentials $V$ with $N_p(V) < +\infty$, nothing more than a generalized $L^2$ Hardy inequality.
-Thus, on manifolds for which theorem \ref{th:Fefferman-Phong generalized} holds, the classical Hardy inequality is true whenever $N_p(d(o,\cdot)^{-2})$ is finite for all points $o\in M$.
-For this, we must make an additional assumption on the measure $\mu$.
+Notice that the inequality \eqref{eq:Fefferman_Phong generalized} is, for potentials $V$ with $N_p(V) < +\infty$, nothing more than the generalized $L^2$ Hardy inequality:

+with $\rho = V^{-1/2}$.
+Thus, on manifolds for which theorem \ref{th:Fefferman-Phong generalized} holds, the "classical" Hardy inequality, where $\rho$ is the distance to a point, is true whenever $N_p(d(o,\cdot)^{-2})$ is finite.
+For this to hold, we must make an additional assumption on the measure $\mu$.